-Cash provided by operating activities was \$1.2 billion during the first quarter of Fiscal 2019 compared to \$0.3 billion for the first quarter of Fiscal 2018.
-The increase in operating cash flows during the first quarter of Fiscal 2019 was driven by improved profitability and ongoing working capital management.
+Cash provided by operating activities was \$4.6 billion and \$3.7 billion during the first nine months of Fiscal 2019 and Fiscal 2018, respectively.
+The increase in operating cash flows during the first nine months of Fiscal 2019 was driven by business momentum, improved profitability, and management of working capital.
 See "Market Conditions, Liquidity, and Capital Commitments" for further information on our cash flow metrics.